CIRCUITSTATE/CSE_CST328/README.md

 # CSE_CST328

 **CSE_CST328** is an Arduino library from [*CIRCUITSTATE Electronics*](https://www.circuitstate.com/).
 It helps you interface the [**CST328**](https://www.cdtech-display.com/wp-content/uploads/2024/07/CST328-DataSheet-V2.2.pdf) touch controller with your Arduino boards.
-CST328 can be bought as a standalone touch panel or come integrated with LCD screen like the [**Waveshare 2.8" Capacitive Touch LCD**](https://www.waveshare.com/wiki/2.8inch_Capacitive_Touch_LCD).
+CST328 can be bought as a standalone touch panel or come integrated with LCD screens like the [**Waveshare 2.8" Capacitive Touch LCD**](https://www.waveshare.com/wiki/2.8inch_Capacitive_Touch_LCD).
 The library uses I2C to communicate with the CST328.

 ## Installation